pse-ecn/pose-sensitive-embedding/README.md

 #### Traiing Pose Map Models
 The pose maps models are basically used the same way as the Baseline and the View models.
 However, to use them, you first need to generate the pose maps for the images.
 We did this by using the [Deeper Cut Tensorflow implementation](https://github.com/eldar/pose-tensorflow).
+You can use our posemaps generator and writer script here [ https://github.com/pse-ecn/pose-sensitive-embedding/blob/master/tools/images_to_pose_maps.py ].
+Copy this file inside the Deeper Cut Repository and try to run it with the required command line arguments, which are defined in the main().
+...
+python3 images_to_pose_maps.py --input-pattern=/path/to/the/images/*.jpg --output-dir=/path/to/save/posemaps
+...

 For handling the pose maps, the datasets in our framework also have a `<dataset-name>-pose-maps` counterpart.

 Therefore, to train a pose maps Resnet-50 model, you can run the following: